magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 At the age of nine he went to live in the local monastery.
 He was ordained as a novice, and at the age of twenty took higher ordination.
-He studied basic Dhamma, the Discipline and other scriptures, and later became a wandering bhikkhu.
+He studied basic Dhamma, the Discipline and other scriptures, and later became a wandering *tudong* bhikkhu.
 He travelled for a number of years in the style of an ascetic bhikkhu, sleeping in forests, caves and cremation grounds, and spent a short but enlightening period with Ajahn Mun himself.

 In 1954 he was invited to settle in a forest near Bahn Gor, the village of his birth.
 The forest was uninhabited and known as a place of cobras,